Lane Kenworthy, The Good Society

 1. How serious is the harm?
 Stalin’s regime in the former USSR is estimated to have caused the death of more than 60 million people.
 The number of Bosnian civilians killed by Serbs in the early 1990s is thought to have been about 50,000.
-In the Syrian crisis, more than 200,000 people have been killed and an estimated 4 million have been displaced thus far (September 2015).4
+In the Syrian crisis, approximately 400,000 people have been killed and an estimated 13 million, more than half of the country’s population, have been displaced.4

 Those are instances in which intervention clearly seems justified.
 Other cases are more difficult.
 For instance, what about a military leader who overthrows a democratically-elected but inept or corrupt president and promises elections relatively soon (Egypt 2013)?

 3. Is the medium- and long-run impact likely to be positive?
 There are a number of potential problems: reconstruction difficulties, severe economic disruption, a shortage of capable and honest political leaders, destruction of civil society, and the impact on neighboring countries and the region.
 For instance, America’s invasion of Iraq may have enhanced Iran’s influence in the region.
-On the other hand, if Iraq can form a stable democracy it might increase pressure for democracy in nearby countries (“Arab spring”).
+On the other hand, it was hoped that if Iraq could form a stable democracy it would increase pressure for democracy in nearby countries (“Arab spring”).

 There is inevitably a degree of uncertainty about what the medium- or long-run consequences will be.
 Societies are complex systems.
 It’s very difficult to predict based on past experience, because each case is unique.6